 Removing the starch element dramatically enhances the nutrient value of the corn.
 Entering the process, each kernel contains 70% starch, 9% protein, 4% fat and 10% fibre.

-The plant produces 325,000 tons per annum of protein rich animal feed as DDGS, branded Pannonia Gold.
+The plant produces hundreds of thousands of tons per annum of protein-rich animal feed as DDGS, branded Pannonia Gold.
 Further development of the biorefinery is extending the range of protein products for human and animal nutritional use with potential in areas such as fish foods and amino acids.

 The hard fiber element of the corn is being used to develop renewable biochemical products in combination with other elements of the corn.
 These include oligosaccharide prebiotics (supporting colon bacteria growth); cellulose (plant fiber) and xylitol (a sugar alcohol).